rethinkdb/rethinkdb-rs/_includes/troubleshootingcluster.md

-RethinkDB uses three ports to operate &mdash; the HTTP web UI port, the client drivers port, and the intracluster traffic port.
+RethinkDB uses three ports to operate&mdash;the HTTP web UI port, the client drivers port, and the intracluster traffic port.
 You can connect the browser to the web UI port to administer the cluster right from your browser, and connect the client drivers to the client driver